 \begin{thm} Let $X$ be a compact complex manifold with vanishing first Chern class.
 Then for any K\"{a}hler class $\omega\in H^2(X,\R)$ there exists a unique Ricci flat K\"{a}hler metric whose K\"{a}hler form belongs to $\omega$. \end{thm}

 This theorem applies in particular to K3 surfaces, and thus we can use it to endow the fibres of $K\U\to K\Omega^0$ with smoothly varying K\"{a}hler forms, turning it into a Poisson manifold (see also \cite[Secion 2.1.3]{2013arXiv1312.7267M}).

-\begin{prop} The family $K\U$ admits a regular Poisson structure $\pi_{K\U}$ whose symplectic leaves are the fibres of $K\U\to K\Omega^0$, with the symplectic form on a fibre $X$ over $(k,[\sigma])$, with marking $\varphi$, being the K\"{a}hler form associated to the unique Ricci flat K\"{a}hler metric on $X$ with K\"{a}hler class $\varphi^{-1}(k)$. \end{prop}
+\begin{cor} The family $K\U$ admits a regular Poisson structure $\pi_{K\U}$ whose symplectic leaves are the fibres of $K\U\to K\Omega^0$.
+Moreover the symplectic form on the fibre $X$ over $(k,[\sigma])$ with marking $\varphi$ is the K\"{a}hler form associated to the unique Ricci flat K\"{a}hler metric on $X$ with K\"{a}hler class $\varphi^{-1}(k)$. \end{cor}